ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 - to a page more than once
 - to a page with the inline layout already on it
-- inside another 'Add another' component to create a subsection (screenreaders may not announce it, and it may make the page harder to use for everyone)
+- inside another 'Add another' component to create a subsection -- screenreaders may not announce it, and it may make the page harder to use for everyone

-### JavaScript

-This component relies on JavaScript.
-To make it work without JavaScript, you need to make sure that when the 'Add another' and 'Remove' buttons are selected, the form submits and the page reloads with the changes.

 #### Other parts of the page